ywang485/ywang485.github.io/games.markdown

     <a class="game-title">Hang in There Until Meetings Are Over</a>
     <div class="game-gif"><img src="https://ywang485.github.io/assets/images/HITUMAO.gif" style="width: 100%; height: 100%; object-fit: cover; border-radius: 4px;"></div>
     <div class="game-description">
-      A game about social anxiety and zoom fatigue <a href="https://junjunlowpoly.itch.io/hanging-in-there-until-meetings-are-over"> [itch]</a> <a href="https://ldjam.com/events/ludum-dare/49/no-collapse-until-meetings-are-over">[Ludum Dare]</a>
+      A decision-making game about social anxiety and zoom fatigue.
+The experience of finding someone worth giving your heart to, but realizing you've already exhausted your capacity to care. <a href="https://junjunlowpoly.itch.io/hanging-in-there-until-meetings-are-over"> [itch]</a> <a href="https://ldjam.com/events/ludum-dare/49/no-collapse-until-meetings-are-over">[Ludum Dare]</a>
     </div>
 </div>